sulochandhungel/ReferenceET/README.md

 ### Agrimet_Extraction.ipynb:

 This is a Google Colab Notebook for extracting hourly weather data from USBR.
 This can then be used to compute hourly Reference ET.

+### NLDAS_Extraction.ipynb:

+This is a Google Colab Notebook for extracting hourly weather data from NLDAS.
+This can then be used to compute hourly Reference ET.

+### Comparison_AgriMet_and_NLDAS:

+This is a Google Colab Notebook that compares hourly weather data between NLDAS and AgriMET.